spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 - To learn how to install Palette using the Helm Chart, refer to **Helm Chart Mode**.

-- Review the **Environment parameters** section below to learn more.

 ### External URLs

-When readers are assumed to have some prior knowledge about third-party standards or software, provide an external link as required.
+When readers are assumed to have some prior knowledge about third-party standards or software, provide an external link.
 Ensure any external sites you link to are updated, reliable, and relevant within the context.

 Link to the most relevant heading so users can have easier access.
 Test all the links and remove any locale-specific information before publishing your document.
 Ensure that the links remain functional and universally accessible to readers.
-It avoids unnecessary redirects to maintain a smooth reading experience.
+Avoid unnecessary redirects to maintain a smooth reading experience.

 Examples: